elphinhote/Portfolio-Three/README.md

 ## Description

-The updated portfolio, contains homework assignments and a fullstack project to update a responsive portfolio.
+The updated portfolio, contains homework assignments and a fullstack project to update a responsive portfolio with Title of app

+Live links to deployed app

+A list of technologies used

+1-2 sentences explaining what the app is

+Screenshots and gifs of the app.

 Preview